- Table of Contents

 Investors constantly seek avenues where their money can grow.
 TVM offers a systematic approach to compare these opportunities.
 By discounting the future cash flows of different investments back to their present values, investors can effectively compare their potential returns.
 For instance, if Investment A promises $1,500 in two years and Investment B promises $1,800 in three years, TVM enables investors to evaluate which investment holds more value in present terms.
 This comparative analysis forms the bedrock of intelligent investment decisions.

-Table 1: Example comparison of investment options
+Table 2: Example comparison of investment options

 Assessing Risk

 Every investment comes with a degree of risk.
 Higher-risk investments, while potentially lucrative, demand a closer examination of their potential returns concerning the risks involved.
 TVM assists investors in this assessment.
 By discounting future returns at an appropriate rate that reflects the risk, investors can gauge whether the expected returns justify the associated risks.
-For instance, if Investment C offers a 15% return but carries significant volatility, TVM helps in understanding whether this return compensates adequately for the risk, ensuring a balanced and informed decision-making process.
+For instance, if Investment C offers a 15% return but carries significant volatility, TVM helps understand whether this return compensates adequately for the risk, ensuring a balanced and informed decision-making process.

 Determining Fair Value